pagespeed-pro/async/README.md

    }
 });
 ```
+### Security
-- support for a strict Content-Security-Policy (CSP) and SRI security by using a HTML attribute on the script element.
+$async supports a strict Content-Security-Policy (CSP) and SRI security by using a HTML attribute on the script element.
+The `data-c` attribute accepts JSON config.
 ```html
 <script src="js/async.js" async data-c='[
    [